-Well-trained, well distributed and productive health workers are crucial for ensuring access to high quality and cost-effective health care in OECD countries.
+Health workers are crucial for ensuring access to high quality and cost-effective care.

 The work of the OECD examines trends and priorities in health workforce policy in OECD countries.
 Current projects analyse different aspects of health workforce policy, including how countries can improve their health workforce planning, what policymakers can do to ensure that doctors practice where they are most needed, and whether health workers put their skills to effective use in their jobs.
 In addition, a data collection effort is underway to document and analyse recent trends in health worker migration.

 - Health Workforce Planning in OECD Countries: A Review of 26 Projection Models from 18 Countries, Working Paper No. 62 (June 2013).
 Tomoko Ono, Gaetan Lafortune, Michael Schoenstein

 Geographic imbalances in doctor supply

 - Geographic Imbalances in Doctor Supply and Policy Responses, Working Paper No. 69 (April 2014).
 Tomoko Ono, Michael Schoenstein, James Buchan

 Remunerations and wage-setting: